uncomplicate/fluokitten/README.md

-# cats
+# redcat

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that implements category theory concepts in idiomatic Clojure.

 ## Usage